syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-get-a-table-by-its-name.md

     'Initialize the table
     Dim table As IListObject = Nothing

-    'Find the table with its name
+    'Get the table by its name
     For i As Integer = 0 To worksheet.ListObjects.Count - 1
         Dim currentTable As IListObject = worksheet.ListObjects(i)
         If currentTable.DisplayName = "SampleTable" Then